AlliFan/DeadasDisco-DiscordRichPresence/README.md

 === **To do, sorta** ===

+- adding tracking for all the base songs from the game
-maybe find out how to add stuff like score, current/full song length or even beats count.
+- maybe find out how to add stuff like score, current/full song length or even beats count.